grant/slides2gif/README.md

 Converts a Google Slide presentation to a gif.

+## Services

+- `auth`: A service that can request a auth token
+- `png2gif`: A service that can download PNGs from Cloud Storage, generate a GIF, and upload the GIF to Cloud Storage

+## User flow

+- User goes to website
+- Click "Get Slides"
+- OAuth flow
+  - Store refresh token on client
+- View all Slides from user
+- User clicks slide
+  - Get frames from slide
+  - Create GIF
+  - Show GIF

 ## Requirements

 To start this project, you need to install some dependencies.